SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 >
 > 2.3.2 Average income of small-scale food producers, by sex and indigenous status

-This target is interprered to include research about small-scale food producers (terrestraial and aquatic) which focuses on access to various resources and increasing productivity/income.
+This target is interpreted to include research about small-scale food producers (terrestrial and aquatic) which focuses on access to various resources, rights, and increasing productivity/income.

 This query consists of 1 phrase.
 The basic structure is *productivity/access etc. + small-scale food producers*